otsuki-at/canis-rs/README.md

   # When using FUSE, only the first path in this list will be monitored
   targets = ["/watching/path/1/","/watching/path/2/"]

-  # Specify the path to the log file where audit records will be stored
+  # Specify the path to the log file where digest will be stored
   # Do not place the log file under any monitored path to avoid infinite loops
   logfile = "/path/to/logfile"